-A. Implementation of the Policy
+A. Policy Implementation

-Executive Officers (the University President, Chancellor, Lawrence Berkeley National Laboratory Director, or Vice President of Agriculture and Natural Resources) and their designees, have the authority to develop procedures and supplementary information to support the implementation of this Policy.
-Responsible Officers (Vice Provost-Academic Personnel and Programs, the Vice President of Student Affairs and Vice President of Human Resources) will apply appropriate and consistent interpretations of this Policy that do not result in substantive changes to the Policy.
+Executive Officers (the University President, Chancellor, Lawrence Berkeley National Laboratory Director, or Vice President of Agriculture and Natural Resources) can develop supplementary information to support implementation of this Policy.
+The Systemwide Title IX Director will interpret this Policy consistently and in a way that does not substantively change the Policy.

-The Executive Officer, or their designee, at each location, must establish and implement local procedures consistent with this Policy.
+The Executive Officer at each location must establish and implement local procedures consistent with this Policy.
 Exceptions to local procedures required by the Policy must be approved by the Executive Officer or designee.